sasha-ishchuk/rasa_chatbot/README.md

 ### Additional features:

 * Retrieve information about opening hours and menu from .json files.
-* Process the order and confirm purchased meals, as well as additional requests (save order to .json file).
+* Process the order and confirm purchased meals, as well as additional requests.
+  - save order to user_order.json file (temporary file)
+  - when user confirm the order temporary file is deleted
 * Confirm when the meal will be available as a pick-up in the restaurant.
 * Simple generator, to create the training data with some common typos and language mistakes.
 * Secondary intents, like greeting or farewell, are handled as well.